AntoineBbi/BQt/README.md

+# BQt package for R

-# BQt: Joint Modeling for longitudinal and time-to-event data using linear quantile mixed model in Bayesian framework
+Joint Modeling for longitudinal and time-to-event data using linear quantile mixed model in Bayesian framework

 To try the current development version from github, use: